The Web address of this article is

 of a typical new stepfamily.

+a potential new partner seriously.
 My clinical and personal experience is that typical

-needy stepfamily couples make impulsive, un-informed
+needy stepfamily couples make impulsive, uninformed

-courtship choices - and later regret them.
+courtship choices, and later regret them.

-This Module uses Lessons 1-6 and
+Part 2 uses Lessons 1-6 and

-Module 1 to help courting partners choose the right people to commit to, for the right reasons, at the
+Part 1 to help courting partners choose the right people to commit to, for the right reasons, at the

 right time.
-These arti-cles can still be very
+These articles can still be very

-useful after committing
+useful after committing.

-quiz on healthy-relationship basics, and re-study
+Retake thisquiz on healthy-relationship basics, and re-study

 Lesson-4 topics as